 After you have active server with operating system installed on it

 , your next step is to make a secure remote connection from your local computer to your server.
-This article describes how to connect to your KVM based server, it is how to connect to your Linux KVM server using SSH, your Windows KVM server using RDP and how to connect to them in extra cases using VNC.Remote Desktop Protocol
+This article describes how to connect to your server, it is how to connect to your Linux server using SSH, your KVM Windows server using RDP and how to connect to them in extra cases using VNC.Remote Desktop Protocol

 - Open Remote Desktop Connection